3310 Lawbreakers

 Agency Response Time

-The address, SSN and photograph, if available, of a member of a FS AU will be provided to federal, state or local law enforcement officers if any of the following criteria are met:
+The address, SSN and photograph, if available, of a member of a SNAP AU will be provided to Federal, State or local law enforcement officers if any of the following criteria are met:

 • the AU member is fleeing to avoid prosecution, custody or confinement for a felony